 Military Medical Standards For Enlistment And Commission

-Mental health in the military is taken very seriously for obvious reasons not just for the admission into the services, but also staying in the services as well.
-There are many disqualifying medical conditions to entry and continued service into the military, but none are quite as challenging as the subjective nature of mental health and illness.
+Mental health in the military is taken very seriously, not just for the admission into the services, but also staying in the services as well.
+There are many disqualifying medical conditions to entry and continued service into the military, including several that concern mental health and illness.

 The disqualifying medical conditions are listed below.
 The International Classification of Disease (ICD) codes are listed in parentheses following each standard.